-Picea smithiana reaches a height of 40-55 m and diameter up to 1-2m in their original habitat.
+It can reach the height of 20 meter to 60 meter.
+And diameter up to 1-2m in their original habitat.
 It has a conical crown that has level branches which consists of pendulous branchlets.
 The stem or shoots are glabrous and pale buff brown in colour.
 The leaves are needle-like up to 3-5 cm long and rhombic in cross-section.
 The plant is monoecious.
 Male cones are axillary, catkin-shape, greenish yellow in colour and elongated after shedding pollen grains.
 Female cones are solitary and terminal.
 These cones are green when young but become buff-brown on maturing.
 These cones are dark brown and about 10-15 cm long and 2-5 cm wide.
 The scales of cones are stiff, smooth and round in shape.

 Picea smithiana cones bear seeds which are dark brown in colour, ovoid in shape and 4-5 mm in length.
 These seeds bears an obliquely spathulate 10-15 mm long wing.
 It is grown as ornamental tree in gardens and parks.
 It is also grown for timber and paper production purposes in small extent.

 Picea smithiana can be cultivated through seeds.
 The seeds require stratification which enhance germination.
 Fresh seeds are sown into a cold frame in autumn.
 Stored seeds can also be used for propagation but fresh seeds are more better to sown.
 The pots containing soil mixture and seed are placed in light shade.
 The pots are kept in greenhouse or cold frame for their first winters.
 The seedlings are transfer to their permanent position when they become enough to handle.
 They are only transplanted during early summers.
 The plant be also propagated through cuttings of mature terminal shoots about 5-10 cm long in a cold frame.

 How to take care of Picea smithiana Seedlings